r-zander/chrome-extension-casual-challenge/README.md

 - [ ] Search view
   - [x] Grid/Image/Visual view
   - [ ] Nice loading display
-  - [in progress] add buttons to define behavior
+  - [x] add buttons to define behavior
-    - [ ] ignore casual challenge
+    - [x] ignore casual challenge
-    - [ ] show not-legal (faded out), banned & extended with border + hover
+    - [x] show not-legal (faded out), banned & extended with border + hover
     - [ ] hide everything not legal in casual challenge, and extended with border+hover
   - [ ] Set view https://scryfall.com/sets/vma?as=grid&order=set
+  - [ ] Inject button in ALL search controls
 - [ ] add explanation of supported views in Extension description
 - [x] Bug: If a card appears more than once, only the last instance is correctly loaded
-- [ ] Auto clear card cache if running out of local storage
+- [x] Auto clear card cache if running out of local storage

 ## Additional Features